 - You might not be able to download several apps because of incompatibility.
 Furthermore, some apps are rarely updated, and you have to make do with older versions.

 Roku TVs done and dusted, how about we proceed to assay smart TVs in general?
+You must need best antenna for your TV to run channels better.

 Different smart TVs proffer various features based on their affiliated company and price point, but some of their general pros and cons are as follows.
+Smart TV also has its pros and cons.

 - They are on the cheaper side and more plentiful in keeping with technical specifications.